awsdocs/amazon-athena-user-guide/doc_source/views.md

    This action places an editable view template into the query editor\.

 1. Edit the view template according to your requirements\.
 When you enter a name for the view in the statement, remember that view names cannot contain special characters other than underscore `(_)`\.
-See [Names for Tables, Databases, and Columns](tables-databases-columns-names.md)\.
-Avoid using [Reserved Keywords](reserved-words.md) for naming views\.
+See [Names for tables, databases, and columns](tables-databases-columns-names.md)\.
+Avoid using [Reserved keywords](reserved-words.md) for naming views\.

-   For more information about creating views, see [CREATE VIEW](create-view.md) and [Examples of Views](#views-examples)\.
+   For more information about creating views, see [CREATE VIEW](create-view.md) and [Examples of views](#views-examples)\.

 1. Choose **Run** to create the view\.
 The view appears in the list of views in the Athena console\.